 The aforementioned evaluations were achieved by randomly partitioning time series of the given pixel into training and validation sets without maintaining the original patterns.
-Given this, evaluation of interannual trends in PSM was carried out additionally.
+Given this, evaluation of interannual trends in PSM was carried out.
 Results showed that trends in RF-predicted PSM were highly consistent with trends in CLSM-simulated PSM with R2 exceeding 0.98 in all climatic zones (Fig. 4).
 RF models effectively reproduced the interannual variations in PSM, which was critical for the temporal patterns of the derived GWSA.